Mobile menu toggle

 Photo: Apple

-It’s been many years since Apple last used its famous “Think Different” advertising slogan, which accompanied the company’s ads from soon after Jobs’ return in 1997 until the launch of the iMac G4 in 2002.
+It’s been many years since Apple last used its famous “Think different” slogan, which accompanied the company’s ads from soon after Jobs’ return in 1997 until the launch of the iMac G4 in 2002.

 Patently Apple points out that Apple has expanded the various “international classes” covered by the trademark from one to eight.
-Apple can now claim to “think different” with regards to the Apple Watch, Apple Pay, Apple Pencil, iPad, Siri, and games, business management, subscription services, telecommunications, broadcasting, music, television, and educational services services.
+Apple now can claim to “think different” with regards to the Apple Watch, Apple Pay, Apple Pencil, iPad and Siri, as well as games, business management, subscription services, telecommunications, broadcasting, music, television and educational services.

-Ultimately, “Think Different” worked at a time when Apple was still the nippy underdog fighting off much larger competitors; a scenario that no longer applies.
-In all likelihood, the trademark updating is just to stop rivals from trying to pinch Apple’s slogan.
+Ultimately, “Think different” worked at a time when Apple was still the nippy underdog fighting off much larger competitors; a scenario that no longer applies.
+In all likelihood, updating the “Think different” trademark is just to stop rivals from trying to pinch Apple’s famous slogan.

-For anyone thinking that no-one is petty enough to try that, remember that rival watchmaker Swatch last year trademarked Steve Jobs’ iconic “One more thing” catchphrase, shortly after Apple began competing with it in the watch business.
-Yep, Apple’s filing does kind of make sense in that light!
+For anyone thinking that no one is petty enough to try that, remember that rival watchmaker Swatch last year trademarked Steve Jobs’ iconic “One more thing” catchphrase, shortly after Apple began competing with it in the watch business.
+Yep, Apple’s filing to update the “Think different” trademark definitely makes sense in that light!

 Newsletters